FOSSEE/st-scripts/plotting_data/script.rst

 ..
 R8

-LKet us move further.For any experimental there is always an error in measurements due to instrumental and human constraints.Now we shall try and take these errors into account in our plots .
+Let us move further.For any experimental there is always an error in measurements due to instrumental and human constraints.Now we shall try and take these errors into account in our plots .